-Cities are at the forefront of climate action, representing the space where the mitigation and adaptation agendas intersect.
-Concentrating over 80 percent of global economic activity, cities are also the frontlines of multiple crisis – they acutely feel the impact of pandemics and endemics, of conflict and fleeing populations, and of climate change.
-All of which can exacerbate risks and widen inequalities.
+Cities are critical to accelerating climate action and are where the mitigation and adaptation agendas intersect.
+While over 80 percent of global economic activity is concentrated in cities, they are also the frontlines of multiple crises.
+Cities acutely feel the impacts of pandemics and endemics, conflict and displacement, and climate change - all of which can exacerbate risks and compound inequalities.

-By supporting climate-smart development, governments and city leaders can avoid locking-in unsustainable infrastructure, create much-needed jobs, and transform their economies so that they are more inclusive, low-carbon, climate-resilient and sustainable.
-Preparing countries and cities to access urban climate finance through improved climate action planning and the prioritization and monitoring of impactful investments is critical.
+By supporting climate-smart development, governments and city leaders can avoid locking-in unsustainable infrastructure, create much-needed jobs, and build economies that are inclusive, low-carbon, climate-resilient and sustainable.
+It is critical to equip countries and cities with access to urban climate finance, through both improved climate action planning and the prioritization and monitoring of impactful investments.